salman-moh/CS329S_project/README.md

 ![Quick info](final_report_images/quick_inf.png)

-There are also graphs of Precision and Latency over time, as well as histograms such as this one
+There are also graphs of Precision and Latency over time, as well as histograms such as these

 ![Histograms](final_report_images/histograms.png)